nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 TuitiONE detects an error in entered command.
     * 1a1.
 TuitiONE requests CSO to input a valid command.
     * 1a2.
 CSO enters new command.
-      Steps 1a1-1a2 are repeated until the data entered are correct.
+      Steps 1a1-1a2 are repeated until the input entered is correct.

     Use case resumes at step 2.